Table of Contents

 3. Ensuring you have the right amount of inventory at the right time

-To avoid stockouts or overstocking, retailers need to constantly be optimising inventory.
+To avoid stockouts or overstocking, retailers need to constantly optimise inventory.

 With proper planning, you can better maintain stock availability to meet demand and avoid fulfilment delays.

-Additionally, as your business grows, real-time inventory tracking and making sense of the inventory data can be done be implementing inventory management software that automates inventory tracking and provides inventory visibility
+Additionally, as your business grows, real-time inventory tracking and making sense of the inventory data can be done by implementing inventory management software that automates inventory tracking and provides inventory visibility.

 “We utilise ShipBob’s Inventory API, which allows us to programmatically retrieve real-time data on how many units of each product are currently stored at ShipBob’s warehouses.